laidrivm/articles/google-cloud-vms.md

 # Guide: how to configure cheapest VM for a web service in Google Cloud

+Deploying a web service on Google Cloud can be costly and complex.
+In this guide, I’ll walk you through configuring the most budget-friendly virtual machine (VM) for a simple application.
+From creating a network to setting up a static IP and load balancer, follow these steps to get your service up and running efficiently.

 I’ve recently needed to deploy a Node.js application to use its endpoint as a webhook.
 I couldn’t simply access it by IP, so to avoid dealing with dynamic DNS, a static IP was needed.
 The company for which I developed this application already had another virtual machine on Google Cloud.
 So, to avoid adding complexity and multiple providers, I decided to set up a new VM there too.

 For those who have faced a similar context, I share this guide.
 It will help to choose the most cost-effective option among suitable ones and configure it for hosting a web application.
 I believe it would be helpful as far as VMs on Google Cloud are much more expensive than on other providers, and the configurations are more complex.